Confidence-Guided Data Augmentation for Improved Semi-Supervised Training: Introduction

-We investigate the effect of generating synthetic data by a trained Variational Auto-Encoder (VAE \cite{kingma2013auto}), and the use of these as unsupervised information in a deep semi-supervised learning framework (MixMatch \cite{berthelot2019mixmatch}).

-Our contributions can be summarized as follows: \begin{itemize}[noitemsep] \item Augment the training dataset by generating synthetic images drawn from the same distribution as those samples that are misclassified by a baseline model \item Alleviate the need to label augmented data by using an SSL framework \item Increase the diversity of the available training set, and thus, learn more accurate decision boundaries, without actually collecting new data \item Our approach can be easily integrated into existing neural networks for SSL with little efforts \end{itemize}
+In this paper, we use the classification confidence of an initial model to guide synthetic data generation in order to augment the training data with samples from the under-performing regions that include the most confusing samples.
+We investigate the effect of generating synthetic data by a trained Variational Auto-Encoders (VAE \cite{kingma2013auto}), and the use of these as unsupervised information in a deep semi-supervised learning framework (MixMatch \cite{berthelot2019mixmatch}) avoiding thus the need to label synthetic examples.
+Our contributions can be summarized as follows: \begin{itemize}[itemsep=0.2pt] \item Augment the training dataset by generating synthetic images drawn from the same distribution as those samples that are misclassified by a baseline model. \item Alleviate the need to label augmented data by using an semi-supervised training framework. \item Increase the diversity of the available training set, and thus, learn more accurate decision boundaries, without collecting additional data. \end{itemize}

-We perform experiments on two benchmark datasets, and show that, despite its simplicity, the proposed scheme yields promising improvements in terms of accuracy and robustness over fully-supervised settings.
+We evaluate our approach on two RGB benchmark datasets including STL10 and CIFAR100, and show that the proposed scheme improves classification performance in terms of both accuracy and robustness compared to the fully supervised baseline approaches using only the available data.